-By Rob Smith, Vice President C4ISR & UAS Systems
+By James Hammond, Vice President C4ISR & UAS Systems

 Learning through Wargaming: Helping Define the Roadmap for Multi-Domain Operations

 Having top military experts spend days playing games may seem counterintuitive.
 However, a series of wargames hosted by Lockheed Martin is helping unravel the complex web of challenges involved in implementing multi-domain operations to leverage advanced technologies and tools that integrate the agency’s military expertise across multiple fields of battle.

 Multi-domain operations entail the coordinated execution of authority and direction to gain, fuse and exploit information from any source to integrate planning and synchronize execution of multi-domain operations in time, space and purpose to meet a commander’s objectives.
 The result is an advanced command and control network that can quickly and efficiently harness, evaluate, make decisions about and disseminate the information needed for all domains to swiftly bring our nation’s best to the fight.
 It’s a priority for Air Force Chief of Staff General David Goldfein, and it’s a priority for us at Lockheed Martin.

 Now, command and control itself isn’t a new concept for Lockheed Martin.
 It’s in our DNA.
 We’ve been command and control leaders in the cyber domain for roughly a decade, in the air for more than 25 years, and in space for more than half a century.
 In fact, Lockheed Martin has supported every space command and control operational center developed since the early 1960s.
 So, what’s exciting about multi-domain operations is that we’re leveraging these diverse areas of expertise to facilitate collaboration and synchronization, creating powerful synergies based on a common picture and unified approach across many domains.